BrachaLeah1/MCP_server_mealDB/README.md

 npx @modelcontextprotocol/inspector python src/server.py
 ```

-This opens a web interface at `http://localhost:5173` where you can test all 22 tools interactively.
+This opens a web interface at `http://localhost:5173` where you can test all 22 tools interactively.<br>
 (On first usage it installs all dependencies)

 ## Configuration

-This server is compatible with any MCP client.
-Add it to your client's configuration file:
+**This server is compatible with any MCP client.<br> Add it to your client's configuration file**

 **Example for Claude Desktop:**
-Add to your claude_desktop_config file:
+Add to your claude_desktop_config file:<br>
-in the mcpServers section:
+in the mcpServers section:<br>